University of Technology, Mauritius: School of Business Management and Finance

 The School of Business Management and Finance delivers education, training, research and consultancy in areas of Public Policy and Management, Public Administration, Human Resource Management, Financial Management, Business Administration, Banking and International Finance and Communication.
 The school has 700 students enrolled on its full-time and part-time programmes which are delivered by 70 full-time and part-time academic staff.

 School of Sustainable Development and Tourism

 The School of Sustainable Development and Tourism caters for Tourism, Sustainable Development and Environmental Sciences.
 An MoU has also been signed with the Hotel School of Mauritius for UTM students to benefit from their facilities for practical sessions.
 In-company training, especially in hotels is part of the curriculum.

 School of Health Sciences

-The School of Health Sciences was formed when Anna Medical College entered into an agreement with UTM for the award of MBBS (Bachelor of Medicine and Bachelor of Surgery) programme in line with the curriculum based on that of the Medical Council of India and approved by the Academic Council of the university.
+The School of Health Sciences was formed when Anna Medical College entered into an agreement with UTM for the award of MB BS (Bachelor of Medicine and Bachelor of Surgery) programme in line with the curriculum based on that of the Medical Council of India and approved by the Academic Council of the university.
 The Bachelor of Medicine and Bachelor of Surgery programme is registered and accredited by Tertiary Education Commission, Mauritius.